-The US$70 billion annual trade in international fisheries products is coming under increasing risk as the larger species are systematically removed from our oceans.
+The $70 billion annual trade in international fisheries products is coming under increasing pressure as fishing systematically removes the larger species from our oceans.
 Making matters worse, pollution and other human activities on the coasts are removing key spawning and nursery habitats.
 The serious depletion of coastal and marine fish stocks is now threatening our biodiversity and the well-being of our coastal communities.

 What We Do

-The GEF promotes sustainable fishing practices and wider ecosystem stewardship both on a regional level, as well as through national investments that tie to regional commitments.
+The GEF promotes sustainable fishing practices and wider ecosystem stewardship on a regional level as well as through national investments that tie to regional commitments.
 Our investments support the move from exploited fisheries to more sustainable practices.
 At the same time, we improve management of national and shared seascapes to support the billions of people who depend on marine and coastal biodiversity for their livelihoods.
-Read more+

 The majority of GEF investments supporting fisheries management have been through the large marine ecosystem (LME) portfolio.
 The Global 66 LMEs support over 85 percent of global fish catch; investment in these LMEs is thus essential to address unsustainable fishing.
 In most of these projects, efforts are underway to ensure fishing efforts are at sustainable levels through approaches to gear, catch levels and/or closures.

-Finally, the GEF has invested in improved management of high seas fisheries, particularly tuna, through the Areas Beyond National Jurisdiction program.
-Within the Western and Central Pacific (WCP) region, for example, 15 of 22 Pacific islands and territories participated in a GEF ocean management project.
+The GEF also has invested in improved management of high seas fisheries, particularly tuna, through the Areas Beyond National Jurisdiction program.
+Within the Western and Central Pacific region, for example, 15 of 22 Pacific islands and territories participated in a GEF ocean management project.
 The project serves as a showcase for empowering small islands to engage on an even footing with larger and more politically influential countries.

-In recognition of the vital role fisheries play in eliminating hunger, promoting health and reducing poverty, the GEF has promoted sustainable fishing practices and wider ecosystem stewardship both on national and regional levels.
-The GEF has promoted improved management of shared fishery resources, as experienced in West Africa, the Humboldt Current, Bay of Bengal, the Coral Triangle as well as in the open sea, such as the Western Central Pacific.
-To date, the GEF through its International Waters focal area, has invested US$160 million in coastal and marine fisheries, leveraging roughly US$1 billion in funding from other partners.
-Read more+
+In recognition of the vital role fisheries play in eliminating hunger, promoting health, and reducing poverty, the GEF supports sustainable fishing practices and wider ecosystem stewardship both on national and regional levels.
+The GEF has promoted improved management of shared fishery resources, for example in West Africa, the Humboldt Current, Bay of Bengal, the Coral Triangle as well as in the open sea, such as the Western Central Pacific.
+To date, the GEF through its International Waters focal area, has invested $160 million in coastal and marine fisheries, leveraging roughly $1 billion in funding from other partners.